wards999/cpuindicator/README.md

 Refresh Frequency :  How often to check CPU usage

-Size : How big do we want the text, square or cicrle
+Size : How big do you want the text, square or cicrle

 ## Square / Circle Settings